IBM/ibm-cloud-reference-architectures/README.md

 1. Copy `credentials.template` to `credentials.properties`.
 2. Provide your IBM Cloud API key as the value for the `ibmcloud.api.key` variable in `credentials.properties` (**Note:** `*.properties` has been added to `.gitignore` to ensure that the file containing the apikey cannot be checked into Git.)

-### Apply all architectures in the solution

-1. From the root of the cloned repository directory, run `./launch.sh`.
-This will start a docker container that contains the required libraries to run the terraform scripts.
-2. The container should have opened in the `/terraform/workspace` as the working directory which should be mounted from repository directory on the host.
-3. Run the `./apply-all.sh` script to sequentially provision the included architectures.

-**Note:** You can clean everything up by running `./destroy-all.sh`.
-It will destroy each architecture in reverse order.

 ### Apply each architecture in the solution

 1. From the root of the cloned repository directory, run `./launch.sh`.
 This will start a docker container that contains the required libraries to run the terraform scripts.

+   > This `launch.sh` currently has a dependency on Docker Desktop we are working on alternative solution.

 2. The container should have opened in the `/terraform/workspace` as the working directory which should be mounted from repository directory on the host.
-3. Change directory to the terraform directory that will be applied (e.g. `100-common-services`)
+3. Change directory to the terraform directory that will be applied (e.g. `000-account-setup` and `100-common-services`)
 4. Initialize the environment with `terraform init`
 5. Apply the terraform with `terraform apply -auto-approve`.
 If all is configured properly you should not be prompted again and the terraform should run to completion.
 6. It is recommended to run Terraform bundles in this order:
+   - `000`
    - `110`
    - `130`
    - `150`